czetsuyatech/ct-keycloak-iam/docs/development.md

 docker-compose -f ./keycloak-docker-assembly/docker/docker-compose-dev.yml up --build
 ```

-The --build parameter, makes sure that the docker image is rebuilt before launching it.
+The --build parameter ensures that the docker image is rebuilt before launching.

-Stop the Keycloak server, add the -v parameter to delete the volumes
+Stop the Keycloak server, and add the -v parameter to delete the volumes.

 ```
 docker-compose -f ./keycloak-docker-assembly/docker/docker-compose-dev.yml down -v